VoteVeto2/VoteVeto2.github.io/_posts/2025-03-10-Knowledge-Distill.md

 ## How Does Large Model Distillation Work?

-Looking at the process relationship:
+Looking at the parallel relationship:

-- Chemical distillation: Mixed substance → Heating → Vaporization → Cooling → Pure liquid
+- Chemical distillation: :test_tube: Mixed substance → :fire: Heating → :dash: Vaporization → :snowflake: Cooling → :droplet: Pure liquid
-- Model distillation: Large model → Training → Knowledge extraction → Conversion → Small model
+- Model distillation: :teacher: Large model → :gear: Training → :bulb: Knowledge extraction → :arrows_counterclockwise: Conversion → :student: Small model

-1: First, we have a "teacher model"—possibly a large model like Deepseek R1 or ChatGPT o1.
+1: First, we have a "teacher model" :teacher: —possibly a large model like Deepseek R1 or ChatGPT o1.

-2: Then, we prepare a "student model" that has much smaller parameters.
+2: Then, we prepare a "student model" :student: that has much smaller parameters.

 3: The distillation process begins